EronAlves1996/data-structures-and-algorithms/annotations-dsa/Exercises.md

 It flawed because it is caught in an infinite loop, because if it's not charged and is bellow five, it gonna try to charge infinitely

+#### 2.5

+It doesn't depends on the visibility of the field.
+It gonna always flaw, because if not success, it gonna calls the same method again and not have any success

 #### 4.1

 ![[log_chart.png]]